 - BMX further discussion with BMX users to understand the parameters of what might be needed and to get some additional guidance on where this might be provided.
-Likely to be along trail or near skate park but TBC. - Exercise Stations better suited along trail so should be considered as part of trail development - Library to be considered separately, but integrated within hub (or small extension) if needed
+Likely to be along trail or near skate park but to be confirmed. - Exercise Stations better suited along the proposed Diamond Creek Trail so should be considered as part of trail development. - Library to be considered separately, but integrated within hub (or small extension) if needed.

-There were four main elements identified for testing (noting that the first option was subsequently identified as too costly to take forward for meaningful testing with the community).
+There were four main Options identified for testing (noting that the first Option was subsequently identified as too costly to take forward for meaningful testing with the community).

-- Lot 1 site: Natural billabong style swimming pool vs retention as informal open space - Courts: Two Court stadium only vs additional provision of two additional outdoor courts - Mens Shed: New facility vs facility elsewhere in Hurstbridge - Nature based play space: Only water based play near hub vs additional landscape based refurbishment of northern playground to link with surrounding bush
+- Lot 1 site: Natural billabong style swimming pool and water play space vs retention as informal open space - Courts: Two Court stadium only vs stadium plus provision of two additional outdoor courts - Mens Shed: New facility vs facility elsewhere in Hurstbridge - Nature based play space: Retention of existing playspace vs additional landscape based play trail leading from existing playground